-Figure 5.40: Left Endshield Support Tube
+Figure 5.40: Left Endshield Support Tube on D1X Header

 Closing the endshield:

 - 1. Disengage lock (B) to allow endshield to move. - 2.
 Insert front of endshield behind hinge tab (A) and into divider cone.

 - 3. Swing endshield in direction (A) into closed position.
 Engage lock with a firm push. - 4.
 Verify that endshield is locked.